 At every mass unit, two measurements were taken: one with the TRILIS lasers switched on and one with the lasers off.
-This allowed a clear identification of the corresponding Ti peaks in the spectra, as can be seen in Fig. 2.
-The time-offlight spectra were corrected for temperature drifts and instabilities in the power supplies by using a time-dependent calibration.
-The peaks were fitted and atomic masses M_a , were calculated using $M_a = [C(t{\text{ion}} - t_0)^2 + m_e]q$, with m_e the rest mass of the electron, q the charge state of the ion, and $t{\rm ion}$ the fitted time-of-flight centroid of the ion of interest.
-C is a calibration factor obtained by the mass and time-of-flight of the reference ion, while t_0 is a small time offset, constant for all measurements and determined from a single turn spectrum using 39K+ and 41K+, prior to the experiment.
+This allowed a clear identification of the corresponding Ti peaks in the spectra, as can be seen in figure 2.
+The time-of-flight spectra were corrected for temperature drifts and instabilities in the power supplies by using a time-dependent calibration.
+The peaks were fitted and atomic masses M_a were calculated using $M_a = [C(t{ion} - t_0)^2 + m_e] q$, with m_e the rest mass of the electron, q the charge state of the ion, and t{ion} the fitted time-of-flight centroid of the ion of interest.
+C is a calibration factor obtained by the mass and time-offlight of the reference ion, while t_0 is a small time offset, constant for all measurements and determined from a single turn spectrum using ${}^{39}K^+$ and ${}^{41}K^+$, prior to the experiment.
 The uncertainty of the MR-TOF-MS measurements was determined from the statistical uncertainties, the peak forms, and from systematic uncertainties.
-Systematic contributions were evaluated using both off-line [29] and on-line data to 3×10^{-7} , which is dominated by the effects from voltage ringing, the uncertainty introduced by the time-dependent calibration, and the presence of overlapping peaks when applicable.
-A more detailed characterization of the MR-TOF-MS systematic errors will be published in a forthcoming paper.
+Systematic contributions were evaluated using both offline [29] and online data to $3 \cdot 10^{-7}$, which is dominated by the effects from voltage ringing, the uncertainty introduced by the time-dependent calibration, and the presence of overlapping peaks when applicable.
+A more detailed characterization of MR-TOF-MS' systematic errors will be published in a forthcoming paper.

-Unambiguous identification of titanium was possible in all beams delivered between A=51 and 55 and their masses were successfully measured with the MR-TOF-MS. Chromium ions were largely present and were chosen as calibrants for all masses except for A=51, in which vanadium was chosen as a more suitable calibrant.
+Unambiguous identification of titanium was possible in all beams delivered between A = 51 and 55 and their masses were successfully measured with the MR-TOF-MS. Chromium ions were largely present and were chosen as calibrants for all masses except for A = 51, in which vanadium was chosen as a more suitable calibrant.